BarnaliD/Playwiright_assignement/STORIES.md

 ## US-5: Add a new book (valid input)
 As a user
-I want to submit a new book with title (and optional description)
+I want to submit a new book with title
 So that it appears in the catalog

 ## US-6: Navigation